ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 # 🧑🏽‍🔬 Experimental Protocols
 This section contains all standardized procedures for common laboratory experiments and culture maintenance.
 Each protocol provides step-by-step instructions, required materials, and safety notes to ensure reproducibility and safe practice in the lab.
+When preparing TAP medium, chemicals should be handled using gloves and lab coat.

 ---